 Some of the tests or treatments used in this study may be part of standard care used to maintain your health even if you did not take part in this study.
-You or your insurance company may be responsible for the cost of this standard care.
-All trial medication and trial-related tests will be provided at no cost to you.
+You or your insurance company may be responsible for the cost.
+All study medication and study-related tests will be provided at no cost.

-What are my options if I am not in the study?
+What are my other choices if I do not want to join?

-If you should decide not to participate in, or if you withdraw from this extension study, the study doctor can recommend other treatments.
+If you decide not to join the study, or if you withdraw from this study, the study doctor can recommend other treatments.

 Alternative treatments for HIV infection include combinations of several medications given either as separate pills or in combination tablets.
-Typical treatments include 2 drugs from the nucleoside/nucleotide reverse transcriptase inhibitors (NRTI) class and a drug from the non-nucleoside reverse transcriptase inhibitor (NNRTI), the protease inhibitor (PI) or the integrase inhibitor (InSTI) class.
+Typical treatments include 2 drugs from the nucleoside/nucleotide reverse transcriptase inhibitors (NRTI) class and a drug from the nonnucleoside reverse transcriptase inhibitor (NNRTI), the protease inhibitor (PI) or the integrase inhibitor (InSTI) class.
 Your doctor will prescribe the best option according to the medications that are available in your country, taking into account your personal condition and the treatment recommendations in your country.

-If you have questions about alternate treatments and their potential benefits and risks, ask the study doctor for additional information.
-You do not need to participate in this study extension to be treated for your HIV infection.
+If you have questions about other treatments and their potential benefits and risks, ask the study doctor for additional information.
+You do not need to join this study to be treated for your HIV infection.